 In short, in 2020, fans (despite their customized cardboard cutouts in the stands, seats, or bleachers) are at a loss.
 And, while fantasy football is now in full swing, it is still only that, a fantasy.
 We are all ready for a winning season in 2021.

-Earn your undergraduate degree or graduate degree online from Johnson & Wales University College of Online Education.
+Earn your undergraduate degree or graduate degree online from Johnson & Wales University.
 For more information about our degree programs, complete the Request Info form, call 855-JWU-1881, or email [email protected].